-When Carol’s dad, Geoff, suddenly died in hospital in January earlier this year, she took up running to help her along her recovery process.
-Eight months on, Carol and her daughter, Lucy, will be taking part in our night-time 5K, Dash in the Dark, in memory of their beloved dad and grandad.
+When Carol’s dad, Geoff, suddenly died in hospital in January 2021, she took up running to help her along her recovery process.
+Eight months on, Carol and her daughter, Lucy, took part in our night-time 5K, Dash in the Dark, in memory of their beloved dad and grandad.

 The crew on board assessed Geoff and his injuries: he’d suffered a severe spinal injury.
 Geoff was loaded onto the helicopter and flown to University Hospital Southampton (UHS) where he spent the next month.
 Following an operation on his neck, Geoff was moved to the Salisbury Spinal Treatment Centre.

 “He was given a window seat which looked out over the helipad, which gave him something to look at, at least.
-He was always seeing HIOWAA come in to land”, says Carol.
+He was always seeing you come in to land,” says Carol.